Marilyn Wilson-Rutherford: Leading Wilson to professional care and separation

+Later years

+After her divorce from Wilson, Marilyn became a real estate broker and married a man named Daniel Rutherford.
+She was granted custody of their children and half of a share of Wilson's songwriting royalties.
+She and her children later moved to a home in Encino, California.

-Since her divorce from Wilson, Marilyn became a real estate broker.
-On her 47th birthday, she attended her ex-husband's wedding to Melinda Ledbetter.
+Marilyn and Wilson remained friends, although she and the children were not allowed to contact Wilson during the period in which he was readmitted into Landy's program in the 1980s.
+On February 6, 1995, the date of her 47th birthday, she attended her ex-husband's wedding to Melinda Ledbetter.
 Wilson purposely chose Marilyn's birthday for the wedding ceremony date so that it would be easy to remember for future anniversaries.

 In 2022, Marilyn filed a $6.7 million suit against Wilson regarding "copyright termination interests" after Wilson had sold his publishing rights to Universal Music Publishing Group for $50 million.